Sujood as-Sahw (sahw prostrations)

 Islamic Event in the Life of Hazrat Muhammad (SAW):

 It was narrated by Abu Hurairah (may Allah have mercy on him) that once Hazrat Muhammad (SAW) performed salaam (the last step of salaah) after two rak'aat, Zul-ya-Daien (may Allah have mercy on him) said to Him (SAW), ''Oh messenger of Allah (SAW)!
 Has the prayer (salaah) been shortened, or have You (SAW) forgotten?''
 The Messenger of Allah (SAW) asked the people present over there, ''Is Zul-ya-Daien (may Allah have mercy on him) saying the correct thing?''
-The people said, ''Yes,'' and then Hazrat Muhammad (SAW) stood up and prayed two more rak'aat that He (SAW) forgotten, then He (SAW) performed the salaam (the last step of salaah) and then said Allaho Akbar and did the Sajdah e Sahw (sahw prostration) longer than the normal sujood and then raised His (SAW) head to complete the prayer (salaah).
+The people said, ''Yes,'' and then Hazrat Muhammad (SAW) stood up and prayed two more rak'aat that He (SAW) had forgotten, then He (SAW) performed the salaam (the last step of salaah) and then said Allaho Akbar and did the Sujood as-Sahw (sahw prostrations) longer than the normal sujood and then raised His (SAW) head to complete the prayer (salaah).

 Reference: Bukhari 1228